cj-mills/christianjmills/_posts/2020-12-11-Barracuda-PoseNet-Tutorial-9.md

 ## Input Resolutions

 We'll start off with an extremely low resolution and go up from there.
-The minimum confidence for each test is set to `80%`.
+The minimum confidence for each test is set to 80%.

+**Note:** The GIFs were all recorded at 24fps so differences in frame rate will not be visible.

 ### 160 x 160 at 111fps